 How to Become a Video Accessibility Expert

-We are so excited to announce the release of our much anticipated Video Accessibility Certification!
+We are so excited to announce the release of our much anticipated Video Accessibility Course!

-This free certification will teach you the ins and out of accessible video, while providing you with practical tips to implement into your current workflow.
+This free course will teach you the ins and out of accessible video, while providing you with practical tips to implement into your current workflow.

 What Will I Learn?